 Law, reconciliation and philosophy : Athenian democracy at the end of the fifth century B.C.

-Items in DSpace are protected by copyright, with all rights reserved, unless otherwise indicated.
+Items in the St Andrews Research Repository are protected by copyright, with all rights reserved, unless otherwise indicated.